 A. There are three persons in the Godhead; the Father, the Son, and the Holy Ghost; and these three are one God, the same in substance, equal in power and glory.

-Recovering the lost art of catechesis is indeed vital, and Joel Beeke explains why:
+Recovering the lost art of catechesis is indeed vital, and Dr. Joel Beeke explains why:

 Creeds and catechisms are other valuable tools or methods by which we may communicate the truths of the Word of God to our children.
 These documents provide clear, concise definitions of basic doctrines and key words in easily memorized form so our children can hide them in their hearts.
 Bible references (“proof texts”) anchor these definitions in Scripture.
 The catechisms not only teach basic Christian doctrine, but also show us how to live according to God’s law and how to pray.
 When we catechize our children, they learn the basic truths of Christian faith and living, and we reinforce and deepen our own knowledge of them.